yykamei/strong_csv/README.md

   # Regular expressions
   let :url, %r{\Ahttps://}

-  # TODO: The followings are not implemented so far.

   # Custom validation
   #
   # This example sees the database to fetch exactly stored `User` IDs,